Understanding Sections

 • Changes you make only affect the selected section's components

-To access components outside the current section, either switch to a different section or use the tree view for the full configuration.
+To access components outside the current section, either switch to a different section or use Auto.

 Section view with highlighted HWCs